Frequently Asked Quetions

 What is radon?

 Radon is a naturally-occurring radioactive gas that is caused by the breakdown of rock and soil.
-During the breakdown process, radon gas decays to form radioactive elements that can be inhaled into the lungs and decay lung tissue.
+During the breakdown process, radon gas decays to form radioactive elements that can be inhaled into the lungs and damage lung tissue.
 Long-term exposure to radon in indoor spaces like your home can increase your risk of lung cancer.

 What are the health risks of radon?